kaneoriley/cutlass/README.md

 # Gradle Dependency

-Firstly, you need to add JitPack.io to your repositories list in the root projects build.gradle:
+1. Add JitPack.io to your repositories list in the root projects build.gradle:

 ```gradle
 repositories {